lafusew/pf/content/resume.md

 ## $ Education

-Most of my developper knowledge is self taught but studies helped me (and still do) finding my way, finding how to work in team and how to fix something by myself.
+Most of my development knowledge is self-taught but studies helped me (and still help me) to find my way, to find how to work in a team and how to fix something by myself.
-I'll graduate from Gobelins in June 2022.
+I will graduate from Gobelins in June 2022.

 | Year        | Degree & Establishement                                     |
 | :----:      |    :----:                                                   |